igor-korepanov/fermionic-tqft/README.md

 # fermionic-tqft
-wxMaxima code supporting a conjecture about a fermionic TQFT see the file readme.txt
+wxMaxima code supporting a conjecture about a fermionic TQFT.
+See the file readme.txt for details.